yale8848/RetrofitCache/README.md

  - add cache control

- > the Cache Annotation only affect the cache strategy when have net connection;
+ > the Cache Annotation only affect the cache strategy when have net connection,and only effect with @GET request

    no cached